-Because mowing can have opposite effects on plant growth depending on when and how it is done, it's important to have the goal of the mowing in mind when planning when and how to do it.
+Mowing can have varying effects on plant growth depending on timing and method.
+Therefore, it is important to have the goals in mind of appropriate operations prior to planning mowing activities.
 Mowing should be used selectively in roadside vegetation management for specific purposes, such as:

-- Improving horizontal sight distance at intersections and cross streets - Maintaining visibility of hazard markers, guardrails, and delineators - Controlling weeds and tree/brush seedlings, often coordinated with herbicide use - Reducing snowdrift - Reducing summer fire fuels - Reducing wildlife grazing - Increasing vegetative growth in native grass species to encourage seed production
+- Improving horizontal sight distance at intersections and cross streets - Maintaining visibility of hazard markers, guardrails, and delineators - Controlling weeds and tree/brush seedlings, often coordinated with herbicide use - Reducing snowdrift - Reducing summer fire fuels - Increasing vegetative growth in native grass species to encourage seed production